Folks are making serious money on YouTube.

 Just make sure you’re finding a way to add value to your content and make your members feel special.
 Contests, lotteries, sweepstakes, in-person meetings, and music downloads are all prohibited.

-Once you establish a strong group of loyal followers, channel memberships can be the perfect way to benefit from recurring revenue each month.
+Once you establish a strong group of loyal fans, channel memberships can be the perfect way to benefit from recurring revenue each month.

 Do you have an ecommerce website?
 If so, you can add merch to your YouTube videos by linking to products or your storefront via YouTube.